Skip to main content

 Install and run TrustEdge with Zephyr RTOS

-You can install and run TrustEdge with Zephyr using either the native simulator (native_sim 64-bit board) or the STM32H745 Discovery Kit.
+You can install and run TrustEdge with Zephyr RTOS using either the native simulator (native_sim 64-bit board) or the STM32H745 Discovery Kit.

 Before you begin